-Students may not miss more than nine (9) days to a first-semester course, nine (9) days to a second-semester course, or 18 days for a year-long course.
+Students may not miss more than eight (8) absences in the Fall and ten (10) absences in the Spring or 18 days for a year-long course.
+Instead of nine (9) days to a first-semester course, nine (9) days to a second-semester course.
 This includes both Excused and Unexcused absences.
 The only exceptions to this policy are Health, School Business, College Visit (2 days per year – Juniors and Seniors only) absences.

 A student will NOT receive credit for a course if he/she exceeds the number of allowable absences.